My Cape Town Stay

 CRUISE DETAILS

-Cruise ship: MSC Orchestra
+Cruise ship: MSC OPERA

 Departing from: Durban